metis-data/metis-book/docs/Prevent Database Incidents.md

 ### Deliver the execution plans to the Metis platform

 To deliver the execution plans to the Metis platform (point three from the above) we again have a number of ways, depending on how we obtained the execution plan.
 If we instrumented the application code with our SDK, then the SDK will deliver the plans automatically.
-If we used one of the extensions for the database, then we need to use the Metis Agent (**TODO LINK**) to extract the plans from the logs by using either [file_fdw](https://www.postgresql.org/current/file-fdw.html) extension or [log_fdw](https://github.com/aws/postgresql-logfdw) extension.
+If we used one of the extensions for the database, then we need to use the Metis Agent [🤵🏻‍♂️ Deploy Metis Agent](<SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md>) to extract the plans from the logs by using either [file_fdw](https://www.postgresql.org/current/file-fdw.html) extension or [log_fdw](https://github.com/aws/postgresql-logfdw) extension.

 Once we have all the signals delivered to the platform, everything will work automatically.

-## Integrating Metis
+### Integrating Metis

-To do that, follow the documentation for the technology stack you have in the [Setup Metis](SetupMetis/SetupMetis.md) section.
+To do that, follow the documentation for the technology stack you have in the [🔧 Setup Metis](SetupMetis/SetupMetis.md) section.
 The steps you need to take come down to:

 - Add Open Telemetry dependencies if you don’t have them in your project already;
 - Add new Exporter to Open Telemetry to capture signals about REST requests (using our SDK);